 I’ve previously shared my recent experiences with the legendary Psion MC400 – getting this 30 year old laptop “online” via an attached Raspberry Pi.
 Of course this isn’t just any old 30 year old laptop; this one had “instant on”, a clickable touch pad, SSDs, full size Cherry keyboard and over 40 hours of battery life in 1989!
 To say it was way ahead of its time is of course a massive understatement.
 Upon recently re-acquiring one of these fine machines my goal was to use it primarily for writing; I wanted to write while out & about without the distractions of full Internet connectedness but still be able to synchronise the documents I’d created with various cloud services.
-I got a little carried away and ended up adding basic email & tweet sending capability along with image conversion functionality too 😀 I haven’t even begun to explore what else is possible using something like IFTTT email triggers to do all sorts of other things, directly from a piece of early 1990s technology 🙂
+I got a little carried away and ended up adding basic email & tweet sending capability along with image conversion functionality too 😀 …and as any true geek knows it’s always a bonus to have a Linux terminal handy when out & about.
+I haven’t even begun to explore what else is possible using something like IFTTT email triggers to do all sorts of other things, directly from a piece of early 1990s technology 🙂

 Here’s a summary of some of the technical details on how I went back to the future…